 The dissertation project analyzes the interplay of membership, identity and norm development in the Common Market of the South (Mercosur).
 The aim is to analyze how membership influences a Regional Organization's (RO) identity and its expression in fundamental political norms such as democracy, human rights and rule of law.
 It is assumed that identity-related issues become particularly salient when an "outsider" asks for admission to the community, thus confronting the RO with the necessity to take a stance towards the potential enlargement.
 This should not only lead to an assessment of the demanding state's compatibility and its capacity to become a community member, but also to reflection processes about the RO's own identity.
 For an RO receiving a membership demand constitutes a moment to (re)consider the values and norms it wants to embody as well as the future path of the organization.
-Similar identity-related reflection processes should take place in case an already established member of the RO acts against the community's values, thus questioning the RO's body of norms in case a misfit is discovered between the prevailing situation and the way it should be.
+Similar identity-related reflection processes should take place in case an already established member of the RO acts against the community's values, thus questioning the RO's code of norms and values.
+These reflections about identity might well lead to an adaptation of the RO's body of norms in case a misfit is discovered between the prevailing situation and the way it should be.